lopezdsr/sql-query/sqlref/sql_reference.template.md

 Several benefits to cataloging your data exist:

 - It simplifies SQL SELECT statements because the SQL author must not know and specify exactly where and how the data is stored.
-- The SQL execution can skip the inference of schema and partitioning because this information is already available in the metastore.
+- The SQL execution can skip the inference of schema and partitioning because this information is available in the metastore.
 This can improve you query performance, especially for text-based data formats, such as CSV and JSON, where the schema inference requires a full scan of the data before the actual query execution.
 <!-- Hide - With the *ANALYZE TABLE* command, you can gather statistics about your data, which is then used by the SQL compiler to do a cost-based optimization of the query plan, which can result in significantly improved query performance for queries on larger data volumes. -->

 ## Select